 In the good old days, Richard Reti considered that either 1.d4 or 1.e4 were inferior moves because black can easily start a counterattack and equalize.
-Therefore, with the move Nf3 followed by the fianchetto, white doesn’t create any weaknesses on his camp and it was only after castle that he would start fighting for the center.
+Therefore, with the move Nf3 followed by the fianchetto, white doesn’t create any weaknesses in his camp and it was only after castle that he would start fighting for the center.
 Reti’s idea was very deep and sound.

 The main principle was that every central pawn advanced was a weakness that can be attacked and that’s why white should exert pressure from both flanks with his pieces from the very beginning.
 Richard Reti even managed to beat Capablanca in a remarkable game in which the Cuban world champion was outplayed in 33 moves.
 See this game of The Reti Opening:

-Sounds good, but doesn’t black have ways to equalize fairly easy?
+Sounds good, but doesn’t black have ways to equalize fairly easily?

 Yes, of course, black has some very solid systems that will keep trouble away for some time but can’t this be applied to every opening choice by white?
 Probably yes.

 In these days where opening theory is so developed and every player is well prepared, the old ideas of Reti have even more value.
-The move 1.Nf3 offers white maximum flexibility to decide the way he wants to develop after seeing black’s first move.
+Move 1.Nf3 offers white maximum flexibility to decide the way he wants to develop after seeing black’s first move.
 Even attacking players that have always employed 1.e4 such as Svidler, Karjakin, or Nepomniachtchi have seen the practical advantages of 1.Nf3 followed by the fianchetto and have played it with great success.
 White also keeps his options open to go for the e2-e4 break, heading to positions from the King’s Indian Attack.